Well done!!

 Foundations: The goal is to play all cards to the four foundations in the upper right of the screen.
 Build them by suit, starting with the Ace and ending with the King.

-In Turn 1, one card at a time is turned over from the stock.
-In Turn 3, three cards are turned over and you can only play the top card, which makes it a harder game.
+In turn 1 klondike, one card at a time is turned over from the stock.
+In turn 3 klondike, three cards are turned over and you can only play the top card, which makes it a harder game.